Natural evil

-Natural evil is evil for which "no non-divine agent can be held morally responsible for its occurrence" and is chiefly derived from the operation of the laws of nature.
-Others such as Christian theologians reject this definition and argue that natural evil is the indirect result of original sin just as moral evils are, although moral evil is "caused by human activity" directly.
-Some theologians even argue that natural evil is directly perpetrated by demonic agents.
-Atheists argue that the existence of natural evil challenges belief in the existence, omnibenevolence, or omnipotence of God or any deity.
+Natural evil is evil for which "no non-divine agent can be held morally responsible" and is chiefly derived from the operation of the laws of nature.
+It is defined in contrast to moral evil, which is directly "caused by human activity".
+In Christian theology, natural evil is often discussed as a rebuttal to the free will defense against the theological problem of evil.
+The argument goes that the free will defense can only justify the presence of moral evil in light of an omnibenevolent god, and that natural evil remains unaccounted for.
+Hence, some atheists argue that the existence of natural evil challenges belief in the existence, omnibenevolence, or omnipotence of God or any deity.

+Some Christian theologians respond that natural evil is the indirect result of original sin just as moral evils are.
+Other theologians even argue that natural evil is directly perpetrated by demonic agents.

 Nature of natural evil

 Moral evil results from a perpetrator, usually a person that engages in vice, either through intention or negligence.
 Natural evil has only victims, and is generally taken to be the result of natural processes.
 The "evil" thus identified is evil only from the perspective of those affected and who perceive it as an affliction.
 Examples include cancer, birth defects, tornadoes, earthquakes, tsunamis, hurricanes, and other phenomena which inflict suffering with apparently no accompanying mitigating good.
 Such phenomena inflict "evil" on victims with no perpetrator to blame.

-In the Bible, God is portrayed as both the ultimate creator and perpetrator, since the “sun, moon and stars, celestial activity, clouds, dew, frost, hail, lightning, rain, snow, thunder, and wind are all subject to God's command.”
+In the Bible, God is portrayed as both the ultimate creator and perpetrator, since the "sun, moon and stars, celestial activity, clouds, dew, frost, hail, lightning, rain, snow, thunder, and wind are all subject to God's command."
 Examples of natural evils ascribed to God follow: